Module 1

 Comments:

 Axicon have always produced calibration cards for their verifiers using their own in-house photoplotting and photographic systems.
 The purpose of calibration of a printed symbol verifier is to teach it what a reference white reflectance and a reference black reflectance actually are.
 For this reason it is important to use materials which give as consistent a diffuse reflectance as possible and matt finish photographic papers are ideal for this.
 The bar code image that is printed on the cards is of less importance in that any scannable bar code will enable the calibration process to work but it is obviously preferable to have appropriate bar code symbols of a reasonable quality.
+As from the first quarter of 2006, Axicon has commenced supplying new calibration cards which for the first time are not manufactured in-house.
+The company that we are using to source these from currently produces the bar code world's standard reference symbols.
+The material used for our new Calibration cards will be identical to the material which they have used to produce the UCC (GS1 US) Conformance Test Cards.
+Axicon will therefore provide cards of the same quality as those Conformance Test cards in terms of their reflectance consistency and bar code quality. |

 The design has changed from our previous calibration cards and the new card now contains examples of the main GS1 symbologies which the Axicon verifiers can verify including some example RSS bar codes but as mentioned before it does not matter which bar code symbol is used for the calibration process as long as the verifier is actually able to read it.